Break My Soul: International

 In the United Kingdom, the song debuted at number 21 on the UK Singles Chart on June 24, 2022, becoming Beyoncé's 36th top 40 song in Britain as a solo artist.
 The following week, the song climbed 17 positions to reach a new peak of number four, becoming Beyoncé's 20th top 10 single in the country as a solo act and her 33rd including those with Destiny's Child.
 Upon the release of Renaissance, "Break My Soul" rose four positions to reach a new peak of number two, held off the summit by LF System's "Afraid to Feel", and became Beyoncé's highest-peaking single in Britain as a solo artist since "If I Were a Boy" peaked at the top of the UK Singles Chart in November 2008.

-In the Ireland, the song debuted at number 18 on the Irish Singles Chart, becoming her 24th top 20 single in the country.
+In Ireland, the song debuted at number 18 on the Irish Singles Chart, becoming her 24th top 20 single in the country.
 The following week, the song reached a new peak of number two, becoming Beyoncé's first top 10 single in the country since 2017's "Walk on Water" with Eminem.
 Upon the release of Renaissance, "Break My Soul" rose two positions to number one, overtaking Kate Bush's "Running Up That Hill".
 The song became Beyoncé's fifth number-one single in the country as a solo act, and her first since 2010's "Telephone" with Lady Gaga.

 In Australia, "Break My Soul" debuted at number 32 on the ARIA Singles Chart based on a partial week of sales for the week of June 24, 2022.
 Following the album's release, the song reached a new peak of number six, becoming Beyoncé's 23rd top 10 single in the country and the first since 2017.

+Live performances

+Beyoncé first performed "Break My Soul" at the Renaissance World Tour during the opening night in Stockholm, Sweden.
+The performance was preceded by "Energy", where it transitioned right into "Break My Soul", like on the album.

+This performance takes place mainly on the secondary stage, with choreography such as voguing, and an inflatable disco ball-textured horse, like on the parent album's cover art, emerging out on the main stage.
+After the song's bridge, Beyoncé performs The Queens Remix version of the song.
+The remix is accompanied by a brief interpolation of The Jacksons' "Shake Your Body (Down to the Ground)" as the singer and dancers strut across the stage before returning to the remix.
+During most performances, Beyoncé and her dancers are wearing iridescent outfits designed by David Koma.

+On December 25, 2024, "Break My Soul" was mixed into Beyoncé's performance of "Texas Hold 'Em" as the closing song of her 2024 NFL Halftime Show set list.
+"Break My Soul" was added to the set list of the Cowboy Carter Tour at the June 7 concert in London after "Energy".